Robin

 Bonus Track | THE TORTURED POETS DEPARTMENT: THE ANTHOLOGY (2024)

 “Robin” is track thirty on THE ANTHOLOGY, the double album edition of Taylor’s eleventh studio album, THE TORTURED POETS DEPARTMENT (2024).
-Co-written by Taylor and Aaron Dessner, the song is likely a heartfelt gift to Dessner’s son, Robin.
-The lyrics reflect on the fleeting nature of youth and the instinct to preserve its purity before it is tainted by life’s complexities.
+Co-written by Taylor and Aaron Dessner, the song is likely a heartfelt gift to Aaron’s son, Robin.
+Its emotional core centers on the instinct to preserve a child’s unshaken joy and curiosity—to shield them, for as long as possible, from the harsher realities of life.

 Table of Contents